In 60 Seconds

 Read Next in This Hub:

-- 95-5 Rule - B2B cycles.
+- The 95-5 Rule - Managing long cycles.

 Related System:

-- Proof and Trust - Building safety.
+- Proof and Trust Architecture - Building safety at scale.